 The Company has adopted a Stakeholder Communication Policy which encourages the use of electronic communications.
-Shareholders are able to communicate with the CEO and Company Secretary via the Company email address at contact@australisoil.com, and the CEO also hosts webinars which allows shareholders to directly ask questions.
+Shareholders are able to communicate with the CEO and Company Secretary via the Company email address at contact@australisoil.com, and the annual general meeting affords shareholders the opportunity to pose questions directly to the Board / CEO.